OccupationalTherapy.com Phone: 866-782-9924

 Course: #4052Level: Advanced1 Hour

-'The explanation and visual aid' Read Reviews
+'The case study' Read Reviews

 A main goal of wheelchair seating is pressure management, specifically to prevent development of pressure injuries.
 This course will present pressure injury definitions, staging, etiology and specific seating interventions.